KIESHA B. FREE | Cultural Catalyst

 From her prior role as Chief Champion for Dress for Success Seattle to emceeing community events that promote equity culture and care, Kiesha shows up for the causes she believes in.

 She regularly provides her time and talent to events focused on cultural upliftment, community care, and collective healing, using her gifts as a host and storyteller to support mission-driven work.
-Her community partners have included organizations like Bridge Every Gap (community wellness), Cierra Sisters (breast cancer), the Pan African Center for Empowerment (equity, arts & innovation) and Soka Tribe (Caribbean culture + fitness).
+Her community partners have included organizations like Bridge Every Gap (community wellness), Cierra Sisters (breast cancer), and Soka Tribe (Caribbean culture + fitness).
 Click their logos to learn more.